A Brief History Of Serverless

 Serverless 1.0, Enter Functions

 Storytime!
-In March 2015, my buddy Mark and I are at South by Southwest (SxSW).
+In March 2015, my buddy Mark and I went to South by Southwest (SxSW).
 We both lived in Austin so every March we would head downtown to find free events to check out.
 We saw that Amazon had an event where they were going to make a special announcement.
 The Amazon CTO, Werner Vogels was said to be present.
 You also didn’t need a badge to get in so we both RSVP’d to see what’s up.

 On this day, we both first learned about Lambda.
 This was the world’s first public Functions-as-a-Service platform, better known as FaaS.
 They told us that this was the next evolution in Cloud Computing.
 With Lambda, you could now host snippets of code on AWS.
 There were no more idle workers, and you could auto-scale with minimal additional configuration required.
 Also, these snippets were event-driven by nature.
 This was a fully serverless platform.

 The FaaS platform gained a lot of popularity which resulted in many competitors.
-There was OSS providers like OpenFaaS or Fission.
+There were OSS providers like OpenFaaS or Fission.
 There were of course the commercial versions to like Azure Functions and Google Cloud Functions.

-Despite this major leap in cloud computer, there was a problem with FaaS.
+Despite this major leap in cloud computing, there was a problem with FaaS.
 FaaS runtimes tend to be very opionated.
 What do I mean by that?
 Well, when you deploy an application to a FaaS platform, what you are doing is pushing code snippets that are then executed on the runtime framework of the FaaS platform.
 Let’s say that the platform can only support a specific version of Python or Node.js or that it won’t support specific libraries.

 As a developer, you have one of three options.